 An authentic Philly cheesesteak recipe combines the right ingredients and the right technique.
 Here’s what to do:

-- Layer cheese on top of the steak and onions.
+- Layer cheese on top of the beef and onions.
 Lay a split hoagie roll on top of the steak, then flip right side up onto a plate.

 What Cheese Goes on a Philly Cheesesteak Sandwich?

-American cheese, deli provolone, or Cheez Whiz are the only acceptable cheese options for a real cheesesteak.
+American cheese, deli provolone cheese, or Cheez Whiz are the only acceptable cheese options for a real cheesesteak, because these are very melty cheeses.
 I recommend white American cheese.

-If you use provolone, use the soft deli kind.
-Avoid aged provolone, which tastes too strong and does not melt as well.
+If you use provolone slices, use the soft deli kind.
+Avoid aged provolone cheese, which tastes too strong and does not melt as well.
 (Aged provolone is the best option, however, for Philly’s other famed sandwich, the hot roast pork sandwich.)

-What Beef to Use for Philly Cheesesteaks (+ a Pro Tip!)
+What Beef to Use for This Authentic Philly Cheesesteak Recipe (+ a Pro Tip!)

-Use very thinly-sliced ribeye steak for your cheesesteaks.
+Use very thinly-sliced ribeye steak for your Philly cheese steaks.
 You can get your butcher to slice or chop it fine for you, or you can do it yourself.
-Those lucky enough to live in the Philly region will be able to buy chip steak for cheesesteaks at most supermarkets and butchers.
+Those lucky enough to live in the Philly region can go to the store and ask for chip steak.
+Chip steak will be able at most local supermarkets and butchers.